Private Yoga in London @ £35 by Indian Yoga Instructor Subodh Gupta

 We have already conducted more than 500 yoga workshops/sessions for various corporate organizations as well as celebrities on Scientific Yoga in Delhi & London.

-What is High Blood pressure and why certain Yoga posture are not recommended if having HBP?
+What is High Blood pressure and why certain Yoga posture is not recommended if having HBP?

 Blood pressure is the measurement of the force of the blood on the arteries as the heart pushes the blood through the body.
 High Blood pressure is also called “hypertension.”